-With dogs, it can be hard to tell when your dog has a fever.
+It can be hard to tell when your dog has a fever.
 Unlike people, dogs can’t say that they’re not feeling well.
 And even when you know something’s not right, figuring out what’s causing your pet’s discomfort may be a guessing game.

-Ty is doing well now, but in the past month he spiked two dangerously high fevers, and several people have asked how I can tell when his temperature is climbing.
-I’m not a veterinarian, but I’ve had a lot of practice detecting fevers in dogs – Blitzen, our first Shar-pei pictured below, died just before his fourth birthday of kidney failure caused by Shar-pei Fever.
+Let me begin by saying that I’m not a veterinarian.
+But I have had a lot of practice detecting fevers in dogs.
+Blitzen, the first Shar-pei Rod and I had, died just before his fourth birthday of kidney failure caused by Shar-pei Fever.

 Dr. Linda J. M. Tindle, DVM describes Familial Shar-Pei Fever as “a periodic fever syndrome that is characterized by random inflammatory events with high fever, sometimes with swelling about joint/s or face, that usually last 12-36 hours.”

 Also, temperatures can vary a bit throughout the day.
-Ty’s temperature naturally goes up a bit at night, so understanding your dog’s “healthy temperature” may mean tracking his readings at various times for several days.
+Ty’s temperature naturally goes up a bit at night.
+So understanding your dog’s “healthy temperature” could mean tracking his readings at various times of the day for several days.

 Knowing your dog’s healthy pulse, respiratory rate, and capillary refill time are also handy tools in assessing a potential illness.

-My first clue that Ty may be coming down with something is that he gets mopey.
-“Chillaxing” is his preferred speed, but when he doesn’t want to get up to go for a walk, or passes on supervising our every move in the kitchen, I know something is amiss.
+My first clue that Ty’s not feeling well is that he gets mopey.
+“Chillaxing” is his preferred speed, but when he doesn’t want to go for a walk or come running when we make a move for the kitchen, I know something is amiss.

 Denise Fleck, pet safety guru, provides the following advice on taking your dog’s temperature:

 After lubricating the tip of a digital thermometer with petroleum or water soluble jelly, lift your dog’s tail up and to the side to prevent him from sitting, and carefully insert the thermometer ½” to 1” into the rectum.
 Then wait for the thermometer to beep, indicating that it’s registered your dog’s temperature.

 If your pup’s temperature is higher than normal, it may be time to call your veterinarian.